 - how to tell your spouse you know they cheated (10)

-- how to confront your wife about an affair (4)
+- how to confront your husband about cheating (4)